Generic Name: amoxapine (a-MOX-a-peen)

 - Do not miss any doses.
 If you miss a dose of amoxapine, take it as soon as possible.
 If it is almost time for your next dose, skip the missed dose and go back to your regular dosing schedule.
 Do not take 2 doses at once.
 If you take 1 dose daily at bedtime, do not take the missed dose the next morning.

 Ask your health care provider any questions you may have about how to use amoxapine.

 Important safety information:

-- Amoxapine may cause dizziness, lightheadedness, or fainting.
-Alcohol, hot weather, exercise, and fever can increase these effects.
-To prevent them, sit or stand up slowly, especially in the morning.
-Also, sit or lie down at the first sign of dizziness, lightheadedness, or weakness.
+- Amoxapine may cause dizziness, light-headedness, or fainting; alcohol, hot weather, exercise, or fever may increase these effects.
+To prevent them, sit up or stand slowly, especially in the morning.
+Sit or lie down at the first sign of any of these effects.

-- Do not become overheated in hot weather or during exercise or other activities because heatstroke may occur.
+- Do not become overheated in hot weather or while being active; heatstroke may occur.

 - Children, teenagers, and young adults who take amoxapine may be at increased risk for suicidal thoughts or actions.
 Watch all patients who take amoxapine closely.
 Contact the doctor at once if new, worsened, or sudden symptoms such as depressed mood; anxious, restless, or irritable behavior; panic attacks; or any unusual change in mood or behavior occur.
 Contact the doctor right away if any signs of suicidal thoughts or actions occur.

 - Some people may be at risk for eye problems from amoxapine.
 Your doctor may want you to have an eye exam to see if you are at risk for these eye problems.
 Call your doctor right away if you have eye pain, vision changes, or swelling or redness in or around the eye.